-A little background of True Dan’s story – they started out as a stall at the Shilin Night Market in Taipei and rose to global success in no time.
-The Shilin Night Market is a super famous spot in Taiwan and True Dan/Jen Ju Dan’s speciality concept of brown sugar tapioca pearls and their superb quality has quickly drawn plenty of attention, attracting both locals and tourists to try them.
-This little origin story can be seen at the London Brunswick Centre shop where you will be greeted with a colourful hand-painted mural of Shilin Night Market and True Dan’s original store.
+Here is a little background of True Dan’s story.
+True Dan/Jen Ju Dan started out as a stall at the Shilin Night Market in Taipei and rose to global success in the blink of an eye.
+The Shilin Night Market is a super famous spot in Taiwan and True Dan/Jen Ju Dan’s speciality concept of brown sugar tapioca pearls and their superb quality has quickly drawn plenty of attention, attracting flocks of both locals and tourists to try them.

 Brown Sugar Boba Milk with Crema (£5.20)